bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 support for 64K memory page sizes.
 This was required because the native disk format for the user Data partition on a Seagate Central uses 64K pages.
 These are only supported natively by Linux when the memory pages are 64K or larger.
-This goal was largely acheived by drawing on the work of Gregory Clement (see Acknowledgements).
+This goal was largely achieved by drawing on the work of Gregory Clement (see Acknowledgements).

 The notable features that this project focused on include
 * USB support - Allows connection of external drives and other devices.
 * Symmetric Multiprocessing (SMP) - More efficient and faster processing.
 * IPv6 - The new standard for internet networking.
-* exFAT/NTFS3 - New linux support for exFAT and ntfs formatted USB drives.
+* exFAT/NTFS3 - New Linux support for exFAT and NTFS formatted USB drives.
 * Real time clock (RTC)
 * Access to u-boot environment in flash
 * Ethernet mac-address stored in flash